b-e-p/bep/README.md

 #### Just clone/download Bep to wherever you want (it doesn't matter) and then...

-If you want to install Bep system-wide (the not recommended way):
+If you want to install Bep system-wide (NOT the recommended way, as likely requires root access):

 `python setup.py install`

-Alternatively, if you don't have root access and/or just want to install Bep locally under your user (the recommended way):
+Alternatively, if you don't have root access and/or just want to install Bep locally under your user (the RECOMMENDED WAY):

 `python setup.py install --user`